hazelcast/hazelcast/hazelcast-documentation/src/SPIProxy.md

 ```

-`CounterProxy` is a local representation of remote data/functionality, it does not include the counter state.
-So, the method `inc` should be invoked on the cluster member hosting the real counter.
-This invocation can be performed using Hazelcast SPI.
-It will send the operations to the correct member and return the results.
+`CounterProxy` is a local representation of remote data/functionality.
+It does not include the counter state.
+Therefore, the method `inc` should be invoked on the cluster member hosting the real counter.
+You can invoke it using Hazelcast SPI; then it will send the operations to the correct member and return the results.

 Let's dig deeper into the method `inc`.

 - First, we create `IncOperation` with a given `name` and `amount`.
 - Then, we get the partition ID based on the `name`; by this way, all operations for a given name will result in the same partition ID.
 - Then, we create an `InvocationBuilder` where the connection between operation and partition is made.
 - Finally, we invoke the `InvocationBuilder` and wait for its result.
-This waiting is performed simply with a `future.get()`.
-Of course, in our case, timeout is not important.
-However, it is a good practice to use a timeout for a real system since operations should be completed in a certain amount of time.
+This waiting is performed with a `future.get()`.
+In our case, timeout is not important.
+However, it is a good practice to use a timeout for a real system since operations should complete in a certain amount of time.

+#### Dealing with Exceptions

 Hazelcast's `ExceptionUtil` is a good solution when it comes to dealing with execution exceptions.
 When the execution of the operation fails with an exception, an `ExecutionException` is thrown and handled with the method `ExceptionUtil.rethrow(Throwable)`.